 When can I go home?

-You will be required to stay in hospital for three to five days.
-Patients are usually discharged at 10am so the room can be prepared for another patient.
+You will be required to stay in hospital for about seven days for this type of surgery.
+Patients are normally discharged at 10am so the room can be prepared for another patient.

 Before you leave the ward someone will: